Adygea: History

 The Cherkess (Adyghe) Autonomous Oblast was established within the Russian SFSR on July 27, 1922, on the territories of the Kuban-Black Sea Oblast, primarily settled by the Adyghe people.
 At that time, Krasnodar was the administrative center.
 It was renamed Adyghe (Cherkess) Autonomous Oblast on August 24, 1922, soon after its creation.
 In the first two years of its existence the autonomous oblast was a part of the Russian SFSR, but on October 17, 1924, it was transferred to the jurisdiction of the newly created North Caucasus Krai within the RSFSR.

 It was renamed Adyghe Autonomous Oblast (AO) in July 1928.
 On January 10, 1934, the autonomous oblast became part of the new Azov-Black Sea Krai, which was removed from North Caucasus Krai.
 Maykop was made the administrative center of the autonomous oblast in 1936.
 Adyghe AO became part of Krasnodar Krai when it was established on September 13, 1937.

 On July 3, 1991, the oblast was elevated to the status of a republic under the jurisdiction of the Russian Federation.
 The first President of the republic was Aslan Dzharimov, elected on 5 January 1992.

-Relations between the Adyghe and ethnic Russians in Adygea are currently good.
 Russians make up two-thirds of the population within Adygea.
 The current Head of Adygea is Murat Kumpilov.